Solution | Process Mining#

 Within the CONFORMANCE view of the Webapp, we can also explore individual traces (assuming Conformance checks have been run).
 Selectors on the left-hand side will determine which traces will be displayed.
 The resulting table will show each trace’s Case ID, Fitness Score from the Conformance Checks, Start Time, and aggregated attributes for all other optional columns.
 The table can be sorted on each column, and when we click on a row from the table, a graph of the specific trace process will appear below with the same functionalities as the Process Discovery visualization.

-Process Summary: Contains an initial descriptive analysis of our process logs/data
+Contains an initial descriptive analysis of our process logs/data.

-Conformance: Provides a conformance report per selected reference process from the Dataiku App
+Provides a conformance report per selected reference process from the Dataiku App.

-Webapp: Embeds the aforementioned Webapp into a slide of the Dashboard to make sharing across the organization simple
+Embeds the aforementioned Webapp into a slide of the Dashboard to make sharing across the organization simple.

 Process Mining workstreams often integrate additional data science techniques, such as automated anomaly detection or cluster analysis, to enrich process investigations and uncover deeper insights.
 Dataiku’s platform is ideally positioned to allow your team to pursue these additional paths and integrate the results into this process mining solution.